ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[R64]**	BPI Abstraction Layers MUST support facilitating the discovery and negotiation of capabilities and subsequent integration between a BPI and Legacy Systems/other BPIs as defined in [Section 5](#5-Middleware-Communication-and-Interoperability) (for BPI Abstraction Layer only).

-**[R65]**	BPI Abstraction Layers MUST support integration of CCSM specific transaction interfaces, transaction crafting, and CCSM specific smart contract management.
+**[R65]**	BPI Abstraction Layers MUST support the integration of CCSM specific transaction interfaces, transaction crafting, and CCSM specific smart contract management.

-Smart Contract management comprises full lifecycle management from testing, initial deployments, update and deactivation (for CCSM Abstraction Layer only).
+Smart Contract management comprises full lifecycle management from testing, initial deployments, updates, and deactivation (for CCSM Abstraction Layer only).

 The Figure 6 below shows the reference architecture for a BPI or CCSM Abstraction Layer.